China’s Dangerous Game (October 13, 2014, The Atlantic)

 Live Like A Nomad!
 1 Week, 10 MUST Do’s In Xinjiang, China (October 13, 2014, Jetset Times)

 Real nomads in Xinjiang have survived centuries of herding cattle, living in tents.
 Even if you won’t be road-tripping via camels, here’s a list must-do’s in an undiscovered region of China awaiting your inquisitive exploration.

 LANGUAGE / LANGUAGE LEARNING

-ZGBriefs is a weekly compilation of the news in China, condensed from published sources and emailed free-of-charge to more than 6,000 readers in China and abroad.
-ZGBriefs brings you not only the most important stories of the week, but also links to blogs, commentaries, articles, and resources to help fill out your understanding of what is happening in China today.
+ZGBriefs is a free weekly compilation of the news in China condensed from published online sources.
+Highlighting articles and commentary from major news sites, blogs and other new media sites, ZGBriefs brings you the most important stories of the week in order to help deepen your understanding of what is happening in China today.
 Coverage includes domestic and international politics, economics, culture, and social trends, among other areas.
 Seeking to explore all facets of life in China, ZGBriefs also includes coverage of spiritual movements and the role of religious believers and faith-based groups in China.
 ZGBriefs is a reader-supported service.
 If you find this resource useful, please consider making a donation.